 1 shall be a local journalist.
 One member shall be appointed from the press or electronic media.
 2 One member shall be appointed from individuals whose names have been submitted by the 3 local chapter of the League of Women Voters.
 Four members shall be members of the public 4 who have demonstrated interest in or have experience in the issues of citizen access and 5 participation in local government.
 Two members shall be members of the public experienced 6 in consumer advocacyobtaining public information from government agencies.
-One member 7 shall be a journalist from a racial/ethnic-minority-owned news organization and shall be 8 appointed from individuals whose names have been submitted by New California - America 9 Media.
-At all times the task force The task force COMMISSION shall include at least one 10 member who shall be a member of the public with a disability that meets the definition of 11 disabled under the Federal Americans with Disabilities Act and who is physically handicapped 12 and who has demonstrated interest in citizen access and participation in local government.
-13 The Mayor or his or her designee, and the Clerk of the Board of Supervisors or his or her 14 designee, shall serve as non-voting members of the task force COMMISSION.
-The City 15 Attorney shall serve as legal advisor to the task force-COMMISSION.
-The Sunshine 16 Ordinance Task Force COMMISSION shall, at its request, have assigned to in it an attorney 17 from within-the City Attorney's Office or other appropriate City Office office, who is experienced 18 and well informed in public-access law matters.
-This attorney shall serve solely as a legal 19 advisor and advocate to the Task Force COMMISSION and when requested by the 20 Commission, shall provide opinions and other advice on legal issues that it deems pertinent to 21 its powers or actions under this Ordinance. an-An ethical wall will be maintained between the 22 work of this attorney on behalf of the Task Force COMMISSION and any person or Office 23 office that the Task Force COMMISSION determines may have a conflict of interest with 24 regard to the matters being handled by the attorney. •
+One member 7 shall be a journalist from a racial/ethnic-minority-owned news organization and shall be 8 appointed from individuals whose names have been submitted by New California America 9 Media.
+At all times the task force Thetask force COMMISSION shall include, when possible, 10 at least one member who shall be a member of the public with a disability that meets theas 11 defined by definition of disabled under the Federal Americans with Disabilities Act and who is 12 physically handicapped and who has demonstrated interest in citizen access and participation 13 in local government.
+The Mayor or his or her designee, and the Clerk of the Board of 14 Supervisors or his or her designee, shall serve as non-voting members of the task force 15 COMMISSION.
+The City Attorney shall serve as legal advisor to the task force.
+The 16 Sunshine Ordinance Task Force shall, at its request, have assigned to in an attorney from 17 within the City Attorney's Office or other appropriate City Office, who is experienced in public- 18 access law matters.
+This attorney shall serve solely as a legal advisor and advocate to the 19 Task Force and an ethical wall will be maintained between the work of this attorney on behalf 20 of the Task Force and any person or Office that the Task Force determines may have a 21 conflict of interest with regard to the matters being handled by the attorney. $^{\!
+1}$ 22 (b) The term of each appointive member shall be two years unless earlier removed